spazzylemons/maxwell-3ds/README.md

 ## Building

-You will need Blender and the 3DS devKitPro tools.
+You will the 3DS devKitPro tools and [cargo-3ds](https://github.com/rust3ds/cargo-3ds).

-To parse the model, you must add `scripts/model_convert.py` as an addon in Blender.
-Then, open `gfx/maxwell.blend`, go to `File > Export > Export Maxwell`, and save as `src/maxwell.c`.
-Then run `make`.

 ## License